Mark-Renzi/VR-Treadmill/README.md

 > [!WARNING]
 > In theory you could run this script without installing as a package but I don't plan to support this so if it doesn't work when you run the main file directly don't complain, just read the readme.

+Raw input mode is highly recommended, but I've only built this feature for windows so far.

-While running, you can press the recenter toggle key to free your mouse for setting up controls.
+While running in non-raw input mode, you can press the recenter toggle key to free your mouse for setting up controls.
 (Default is F9)